 - Gently stir the rice and meat together with a large fork.
 Mound in serving dish and serve the crusty bottom (called the tadig) in a dish on the side.

-- The onions and ground meat can be made into small meatballs and then browned in the oil if you like.
+- With Meatballs: A very popular version of the dish has the onions and ground meat seasoned, formed into small meatballs and then browned in the oil.